mojaloop/ml-testing-toolkit/README.md

-# Mojaloop Self Testing Tooolkit
+# Mojaloop Self Testing Toolkit

 A self testing tool to test the mojaloop implementations